Why Summary Writing Trips Up So Many Students

-How the Summary Section Works
+How the Summary Skill Is Assessed

 The 10-Point Extraction Technique